-Google has a long list of content that is not allowed in a review, or anywhere else.
-This includes content alluding to illegal activities, or content that is especially offensive or inappropriate.
-Some of these policies include:
+Google has a long list of content that is not allowed in a review or anywhere else.
+This includes content alluding to illegal activities or content that is especially offensive or inappropriate.
+Some of these review guidelines include:

-We will remove content that contain obscene, profane, or offensive language or gestures.
+We will remove content that contains obscene, profane, or offensive language or gestures.

 We don’t accept content that is illegal or depicts illegal activity.